 Wild and dangerous, romantic and adventurous, the American West is for most people today an almost mythological world, one separated from ours by time, technology, and civilization.
 Yet, for Josie Bassett Morris, the Wild West was a stark reality.
 Josie lived most of her 90 years in this austere yet beautiful landscape, when people depended on the bounty of the land for survival and "neighbors" for companionship.

 As a child in Brown’s Park, Josie contributed her part of the household and ranch chores.
 Once these duties were complete, young Josie was free to play in the surrounding wilderness with her four siblings.
 The children grew up with an intimacy and dependence on the natural environment, forming values based on hard work and resourcefulness.
 Josie’s family hosted many guests in their home, which fostered in Josie a strong sense of hospitality, generosity and community.
 Sometimes these dinner guests included outlaws like Butch Cassidy.

 The women of Josie’s family were not only pioneers of the west, but also represented a progressive style of womanhood.
 Josie married five times, and she divorced four husbands in a time when divorce was almost unheard of.
 For this, Josie's strong will, charm, and independence, garnered rumors about her throughout most of her life.
 However, Josie was universally admired for living such a remote and rugged lifestyle.
 Women were respected if they could work alongside the cowhands and run an efficient ranch in addition to being feminine.

-With no money to buy property, in 1913 Josie decided to homestead in Cub Creek.
-Here she built her own cabin and lived for over 50 years.
+In 1913 Josie decided to homestead in Cub Creek.
+Here she built a cabin and lived on the homestead for over 50 years.
 For a time, Josie shared her home with her son Crawford and his wife; grandchildren spent summers working and playing alongside Josie.